Giving Notice of Intention to Marry or to Form a Civil Partnership

 Requirements to give notice

-You must both have lived in the district where you are giving notice for 7 full days.
+If you have only recently entered the UK you must complete a residency period of 7 full days.
 This does not include the day you arrived in the district or the day you give your notice.

 Notice must be given a minimum of 28 days before your ceremony, or 70 days beforehand if one or both of you are subject to immigration control.
 Notice can be given a maximum of 12 months before your ceremony.
 We recommend giving your notice around 6 months before your ceremony.